First published: 6 May 2020

 Screening yourself for COVID-19

-If the NHS Test and Trace service contacts you to say you have been in close contact with someone who has COVID-19, you must follow NHS guidance and defer seeing clients until it is safe to do so.
+If the NHS Test and Trace service (or equivalent in your country) contacts you to say you have been in close contact with someone who has COVID-19, you must follow NHS guidance and defer seeing clients until it is safe to do so.

-Even if you are feeling well, as an extra precaution, check your temperature at the beginning of each workday and if you have a high temperature, use the NHS 111 online coronavirus service and defer seeing clients until you know it is safe to do so.
+Even if you are feeling well, as an extra precaution, check your temperature at the beginning of each workday and if you have a high temperature, arrange a PCR test as soon as possible and defer seeing clients until you know it is safe to do so.

 Screening your clients for COVID-19

-Contact your client 24 hours before each treatment to screen them for COVID-19.
+Contact your client before each treatment to screen them for COVID-19.
+(We recommend contacting them 24 hours before treatment, but if your country’s government guidance for close contact services indicates a different timeframe – such as Wales, which recommends 48 hours - please follow government guidance instead, links to which can be found in Section 1.)
 Prepare some COVID-19 pre-treatment questions to use in addition to their standard consultation form, and record and date the answers to their questions.
 We would suggest including the following, as a minimum:

 Q. Do you currently have COVID-19 or any symptoms of COVID-19?

-Run through the main symptoms of COVID-19 listed by the NHS at that point in time.
-If they indicate they have any of these symptoms, are waiting for a COVID-19 test result or have tested positive for COVID-19, defer seeing them until it is safe to do so.
-If they currently have symptoms of COVID-19 but have not yet used the NHS 111 online coronavirus service, advise them to do so.
-(Please also refer to Section 10 regarding less common symptoms.)
+Run through the main symptoms of COVID-19 listed on the NHS website.
+If the client indicates they have any of these symptoms, are waiting for a COVID-19 test result or have tested positive for COVID-19, defer seeing them until it is safe to do so.
+If they currently have symptoms of COVID-19 but have not yet booked a test, advise them to do so.

 Before reaching your decision, you might like to ask the client additional questions to determine: how long ago they had COVID-19; how severe their symptoms were; how their health has been since they had COVID-19; and if they have experienced any long-term symptoms or unusual health issues since they had COVID-19 (you may like to run through the list of symptoms for COVID-19 with the client).